-Have you been taught that in order to be professional, you need to write in a pretty flat, monotone, third person manner?
+Have you been taught that in order to be professional, you need to write in a pretty flat, monotone, third-person manner?
 Probably you have.
 I know I certainly was.
 Showing your personality and having a little fun wasn’t considered appropriately professional.

 But the thing is, your writing is for your audience, that is, your clients.
 So ask yourself, what do they want?

-What people really want is to get a sense for who you are and what you can do to help them.
+What people really want is to get a sense of who you are and what you can do to help them.
 Writing in this so-called ‘professional manner’ doesn’t help them with either of those things.
 You’re not a form letter or English textbook, so why should you sound like one?

 Instead I suggest writing the way you speak, which many of you will find much more natural.
 Sure, it might have to be a slightly filtered version of the way you speak, if you have a tendency to drop f-bombs or tell dirty jokes.
 But even so, people will connect much more with something written authentically and from the heart.
 So don’t be afraid to let you shine in your writing.